As anti-CAA protests swell, Karnataka CM BSY says exercise restraint

 Police had lobbed tear gas shells, resorted to baton charge and fired in the air to disperse protesters in Mangaluru, as thousands of demonstrators had taken to the streets in many cities and towns across Karnataka defying prohibitory orders.

-Despite prohibitory orders demonstrations had turned violent in Mangaluru following which thepoliceclamped curfew in parts of the city until Friday night, and later extended it to the entire Mangaluru commissionerate limits till December 22 midnight.
+Despite prohibitory orders, demonstrations had turned violent in Mangaluru following which the police clamped curfew in parts of the city until Friday night and later extended it to the entire Mangaluru commissionerate limits till December 22 midnight.

 The state government had on Thursday night also issued a notification prohibiting mobile internet data services of all service providers for the next 48 hour in the jurisdiction of Mangaluru City and Dakshina Kannada District.
 Holiday has been declared for schools and colleges in Mangaluru on Friday and Visvesvaraya Technological University has postponed its exams.
 Police said strict vigil has been maintained across the coastal city to maintain law and order.

-With curfew in place, movement of people has been scarce.
+With a curfew in place, the movement of people has been scarce.
 Police detained some Kerala-based media persons early on Friday in front of Government Wenlock hospital, where the post-mortem of the deceased was underway.
 Their cameras were seized, sources said.

 The detained journalists belonged to Asianet, 24 channel, MediaOne and Mathrubhumi.
 In the state capital that witnessed large scale protests, police have made massive security arrangement as protesters are expected to stage demonstrations at some places on Friday also, despite prohibitory orders in place.